owenmoogk/owenmoogk.github.io/public/assets/projects/mecanum-drive/mecanum-drive.md

 # My Robot

 I used an Elegoo Kit for this as I had one on hand from another project.
 I made adapters for the wheels and all of that was 3D printed.
-All the CAD (some incomplete), is on Github, linked at the top.
+All the CAD (some incomplete), is on GitHub, linked at the top.
 Components include:

 ![My Robot Image](bot1.png)